 I recommend using UV glass to protect your painting from the sun.
 It's not necessary for prints, but wouldn't hurt.
 You can get this at a frame shop or online.
 I'm glad to point you in the right direction.

-What kind of frame should I use?
+What kind of frame do you recommend?

 Frames can change the appearance of a painting dramatically.
 I like a natural wood frame, but I think metal frames (silver or pewter) look pretty fabulous.
 It really depends on your personal preference, the painting, and your home decor.